 We’re not saying for one minute we saw the whole festival.
 There were special events going on at the SA Aviation Museum, Maritime Museum and National Railway Museum.
 Also the Parade of Sail at Inner Harbour, an art gallery at Black Diamond Gallery and a Dragon Boat display that we weren’t able to catch.

 But for the main event at Hart’s Mill, Port Adelaide, it felt just a little bit lacking in comparison to the hype.
 Maybe it was just the poor weather on Sunday.
 But equally, we understand that this was the first event of this biannual arrangement with Goolwa’s SA Wooden Boat Festival.
-And even that comparison is unfair as Goolwa’s Boat Festival has been going for several years.
+And even that comparison is unfair as Goolwa’s Boat Festival has been going on for several years.

 It was still great to see the buzz at Port Adelaide BoatFest.
 And seeing more vessels on the Port River is always a joy to see.
 With so much potential, we’re sure this festival will only get bigger and better every 2 years.
 Roll on 2020!